kurund/user-generator/README.md

 **How to generate file**

 - Copy config.js.sample to config.js
-- Run `node index.js`
+- Run `yarn generate`

-UserList.json file will be generated
+UserList.json file will be generated in the root folder.